 Location: Blue Bell, Pennsylvania

-Around 1796, a tower with a blue bell was installed over the inn and it was renamed from The White House to the Blue Bell Inn.
-The inn became so important to the locals, that the town decided to change its name from Pigeontown to Blue Bell.
+Around 1796, a tower with a blue bell was installed over the inn, which is when the inn got its current name.
+The inn became so important to the locals, that the town decided to change its name from “Pigeontown” to Blue Bell.

-While the inn has changed ownership numerous times, it has always remained for people to stop in and have food and drinks.
+Over the years, the inn has changed ownership numerous times, but it has always remained open for locals and tourists to stop in and have food and drinks.

 6. New Boston Inn